-The Oregon Municipal Judges Association participates in arranging continuing educational training sessions for Municipal Judges.
-It maintains a listserv for judges to gain access to other Municipal Court Judges and Justices of the Peace.
+The Oregon Municipal Judges Association participates in arranging continuing educational training sessions for municipal judges.
+It maintains a listserv system for judges to gain access to other municipal court judges and justices of the peace.
 The two associations trade off on annual conferences in Oregon.
-And, it coordinates with the Oregon Department of Transportation which has its own annual conference for judges.
+It coordinates with the Oregon Department of Transportation, which has its own annual conference for judges.

-Municipal courts may be a court of record, although most are not, due to the additional cost of a court reporter or audio equipment.
+Municipal courts may be a court of record, although most are not.
 Municipal court procedures are controlled to a large extent by state law.

 A municipal judge need not be an attorney, although most are.
 Municipal judges are usually appointed by, and serve at the pleasure of, the city council.
 A few Oregon cities have elected judges.
 Qualifications for office are determined by the city council or charter.
 A municipal judge may perform weddings anywhere within the state of Oregon.